xballoy/xballoy.github.io/_posts/2019-09-12-git-from-beginner-to-advanced-user.md

 57b5a07 1
 ```

-`edit` will allow you to edit a commit: making change, adding new things to it
+`edit` will allow you to edit a commit: making changes, adding new things to it,
 or splitting it into several commits.

 ``` bash